balladeer/effective-enigma/burrow/content/01_introduction.md

 He carried his meal over to the goop--six bowls of Burrow-made nutrient pastes--and begin spooning a spoonful of each onto the side of his bowl.
 Next to neutrality, the Burrow's best known for its extensive microbe-farms.

-"_Sase_, you're supposed to say 'Welcome to the Hungry Ape.
+"_Sase_, you're supposed to say 'Welcome to the Hungry Human.
 Come hungry, leave human'."

 I finished marking transaction into the computer, using the time to steel myself, then stepped off my stool and turned toward my supervisor.
 Doiay and I were in the same grade, but like most humans, she was almost twice my height and had black hair.
-Hers was quite long, though she kept it wrapped up in a twist under her food net.
+Hers reached past her shoulders, though she kept it wrapped up in a twist under her food net.

-Hair for her, scales for me: no one liked eating bits of the person who just served you.
+Hair for her, scales for me: no one likes eating bits of the person who just served you.

-"I know, I know," I said, shaking my head, "I just..."
+"I know, I know," I said, shaking my head, "I just...why bother, you know?
+No one comes here for the service."

+"Everyone comes here for the service."

 ## Victory